nemo-omen/Timeline47/README.md

 # Timeline47
+Note: This application is in _very_ early development.
+The following is a rough outline of the project and is subject to change.

 This application aims to provide a timeline of news events with links to subjects covered in those articles, along with overlays of economic data and other relevant information that will allow the user to better correlate events with publicly available data.